Using Face Check with Microsoft Entra Verified ID and unlocking high assurance verifications at scale

 }

-Presentation request including Face Check
+Presentation requests including Face Check

 The JSON payload to the Request Service API for creating a presentation request needs to specify that a Face Check should be performed.
-The claim containing the photo must be named and you may optionally specify your confidence threshold as an integer between 50-100.
+The claim containing the photo must be named and you might optionally specify your confidence threshold as an integer between 50-100.
 The default is 70.

 // POST https://verifiedid.did.msidentity.com/v1.0/verifiableCredentials/createPresentationRequest